ali-andrews/WDI-PROJECT-ONE/README.md

    ], <br>
 } <br>

-"Answers" is the content for possible answers.
-"Answers" must have a least 4 multiple choices.
+"Answers" is the content for all the possible answers. <br>
+"Answers" must have at least 4 multiple choices. <br>
-"Text" is the prompt for the question.
+"Text" is the prompt for the question. <br>
-"correctAnswer" refers to which answer is the correct one amongst the array.
+"correctAnswer" refers to which answer is the correct one amongst the array. <br>

 ####For example:
 {text: "Where was the first G.A. headquarters and when was it established?", <br>